 In this lesson students explore the roles of museums in our society and the features of the Tantaquidgeon Museum in Uncasville, Connecticut operated by the Mohegan Tribe.
+The museum includes outdoor exhibits, including reconstructions of wigwams and long houses.
 Students then build a dome to further deduce conclusions about the lifeways of some of Connecticut’s indigenous peoples.

 Begin with an in-class discussion about how we learn history: from books, letters, oral stories, movies, on-line articles, archeology, historic places, photographs, and artifacts.
 What things can we do to share our history with the next generation?